-The Plans provide for benefits based upon average annual compensation and years of service and in the case of SERP, there are offsets for social security and profit sharing benefits.
-It is the Company’s intent to fund the plans as plan benefits become payable, since no assets exist at December 31, 2020 or 2019 for either of the plans.
+The plans provide for benefits based upon average annual compensation and years of service and, in the case of SERP, there are offsets for social security and profit sharing benefits.
+It is the Company’s intent to fund the plans as plan benefits become payable, since no assets exist at December 31, 2022 or 2021 for either of the plans.

 The Company accounts for the funded status (i.e., the difference between the fair value of plan assets and the projected benefit obligations) of its pension plans in accordance with the recognition and disclosure provisions of ASC Topic 715, Compensation, Retirement Benefits, which requires the Company to recognize the funded status in its balance sheet, with a corresponding adjustment to Accumulated Other Comprehensive Income (“AOCI”), net of tax.
 These amounts will be subsequently recognized as net periodic pension cost pursuant to the Company’s historical policy for amortizing such amounts.
 Further, actuarial gains and losses that arise in subsequent periods and are not recognized as net periodic pension cost in the same periods will be recognized as a component of AOCI.
 Those amounts will be subsequently recognized as a component of net periodic pension cost on the same basis as the amounts recognized in AOCI.

-Unrecognized prior service costs of $1.8 million ($2.4 million net of $0.6 million in taxes) and unrecognized actuarial losses of $9.8 million ($11.4 million net of $1.6 million in taxes) are included in AOCI at December 31, 2020 and have not yet been recognized in net periodic pension cost.
-The prior service cost included in AOCI that is expected to be recognized in net periodic pension cost during the fiscal year-ended December 31, 2021 is $0.3 million ($0.4 million net of $0.1 million in taxes).
-The actuarial loss included in AOCI expected to be recognized in net periodic pension cost during the fiscal year-ended December 31, 2021 is $1.0 million ($1.3 million net of $0.3 million in taxes).
+Unrecognized prior service costs of $1.0 million ($1.6 million net of $0.6 million in taxes) and unrecognized actuarial losses of $0.8 million ($2.4 million net of $1.6 million in taxes) are included in AOCI at December 31, 2022 and have not yet been recognized in net periodic pension cost.

 The reconciliation of the beginning and ending balances of the projected benefit obligation of the plans for the years ended December 31 is as follows: